 In fact, wherever you are in the museum, always look up and around, not just at the exhibits.

-The Natural History Museum is full of staircases of the “sweeping” kind, ornate marble archways, stone carvings, oil paintings, and glorious ceilings offering a setting often as impressive as any of the scientific contents.
+The Naturhistorisches Museum is full of staircases of the “sweeping” kind, as well as ornate marble archways, stone carvings, oil paintings, and glorious ceilings offering a setting often as impressive as any of the scientific contents.

-- The museum is improving continually, so don’t be shocked to find a section closed off temporarily for refurbishment or cleaning
+- The museum is improving continually, so don’t be shocked to find a section closed off temporarily for refurbishment or redesign

 - Both main floors take you from room-to-room following the sides of a rectangle until you get back to where you started.
 However, don’t forget the more central corridors that connect the two long sides of the rectangle (otherwise you’ll miss some super displays)